cmusatyalab/openrtist/README.md

 ## Server Installation using Docker

 The quickest way to set up an OpenRTiST server is to download and run our pre-built Docker container.
 This build supports execution on NVIDIA GPUs, Intel integrated GPUs, and execution on the CPU.
 All of the following steps must be executed as root.
+We tested these steps using Docker 19.03.

 ### Step 1.
 Install Docker